-I have had a long association with Ghana, starting with my 1990-1992 Peace Corps Volunteer service in northern Ghana and continuing with my founding of the Coastal Ocean Environment Summer School in Ghana.
+I have had a long association with Ghana, starting with my 1990-1992 Peace Corps Volunteer service in northern Ghana and continuing with the founding of the Coastal Ocean Environment Summer School In Nigeria and Ghana.

 Peace Corps Service